eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 > *getting-started\STMicroelectronics\STM32L4_L4+\tools\rebuild.bat*

-After the build completes, confirm that the binary files were created in the following path:
+After the build completes, confirm that two binary files were created.
+There's a binary image for each version of the STM Devkit.
+The build saves the images to the following paths:

 > *getting-started\STMicroelectronics\STM32L4_L4+\build\app\stm32l475_azure_iot.bin*